Quickstart

 Import the KILT SDK

-Let's begin by importing the KILT SDK and Axios:
+Begin by importing the KILT SDK and Axios at the top of the file:

 import * as Kilt from '@kiltprotocol/sdk-js'